-<Hanging the indoor unit directly>

-- Attach a washer and nut(s) to each suspension bolt.
+- Two installation methods are available - <When hanging the indoor unit directly> - Attach a washer and nut(s) to each suspension bolt.
 (The washers and nuts are to be supplied locally.) - 2.
 Fit the indoor unit to each suspension bolt. - 3.
 Make sure that the unit is positioned level, then tighten each nut.